 I find social media promotion efforts to generally be too time consuming for the reward.
 If I can’t get other people to share my content because of the quality of the content alone, then I am not going to bother with trying to promote it in social media.

 In my experience, most internet marketers who claim they really want to learn how to make money with internet marketing are spending way too much time socializing on forums and other social media platforms like Facebook and Twitter.
 Those places are a time suck.
 They suck all your time away that you could have spent actually learning and experimenting with what works.
 When you go to sites like that you are actually just procrastinating from doing what you know you should be doing.
 Those sites are rotting your brain and making you incredibly unproductive.
 And you know it.
 Limit how much time you are on there.

 There is a very tiny percentage of bloggers (way less than 1%) who are so interesting, sexy or charismatic that they can attract a large audience just by writing about their life.
 The vast majority of bloggers will need to attract an audience based on a specific interest, hobby or niche.
 Otherwise, you will not be able to attract an audience to your blog at all (at least not enough that you could monetize).

-Don’t try to make money by launching a forum unless you have discovered an untapped niche that there is huge demand for.
+Don’t try to make money by launching a forum unless you have discovered an untapped niche that there is huge demand for or unless you have a lot of experience building forums.
 Forums take an exceptionally long time and incredible effort to get to a point where they will grow naturally.
 There are much, much easier ways to make money.
 And if you ever do try to make money with a forum, make sure you have an entire team of people in place who are going to be high value content contributors and moderators.
 Otherwise, your attempt at a forum will suck up all of your time while you earn next to nothing.